Education Programs

 4.2 Kelp-ing the Balance

 From the deep blue sea to the leafy canopies above, every animal has a tasty tale to tell in their ecosystem’s food chain!
 But what happens when a splash of weather, a wave of water, or a surprise snack-stealing predator shows up?
 Dive into the kelp forest and meet some amazing animals—like sea otters, sea urchins, sharks, and kelp—all working together to keep things in balance.
-Through hands-on fun and wild imagination, kids will munch their way through the secrets of who eats who, and discover how food chains stay strong even when nature throws a bite their way.
+Through hands-on fun and wild imagination, munch your way through the secrets of who eats whom, and discover how food chains stay strong even when nature throws a bite their way!

 4.3 Lights, Gravity, Pressure

-Animals that live on land are significantly affected by light and gravity.
-Life underwater comes with its own additional challenges, like strong pressure, visibility, and staying afloat.
-How do these fin-tastic ocean critters handle it all?
-In this splash-tacular lesson, discover the super sea powers animals use to survive and thrive.
-From clever camouflage to buoyant bodies, it’s time to explore how ocean animals go with the flow in the wild underwater world.
+Animals that live on land are significantly affected by light and gravity, but life underwater comes with its own unique challenges.
+With strong pressure, low visibility, and the curious puzzle of how to stay afloat, just how do these fin-tastic ocean critters handle it all?
+In this splash-tacular program, discover the super sea powers animals use to survive and thrive.
+From clever camouflage to buoyant bodies, it’s time to explore how ocean animals go with the flow in the wild underwater world!

 -